JaXRTS/jaxrts/doc/source/physics.rst

 =======

 XRTS is describing the scattering of an X-ray photon on electrons.
-In the WDM community, term summarizes Raman, Rayleigh and Thomson scattering processes :cite:`Glenzer.2009`.
+In the WDM community, the term summarizes Raman, Rayleigh and Thomson scattering processes :cite:`Glenzer.2009`.

 In a typical setup, a light-source provides photons carying momentum